fahamidur/freecodecamp_scrapping/README.md

 after that you are free to run the scripts.
 You will find the list of the post in the "Extracted Files" folder
+Note: You have to create the file in the same path that of the scripts.